NetHope Africa Chapter

 At the 2016 NetHope Global Summit this past November, African based attendees met and agreed it is high time we re-assemble the NetHope Africa Chapter.
 Both East and West.
 The result is the inaugural NetHope Africa Chapter meeting, and our theme is “Leave No One Behind: Connect – Communicate – Collaborate”.

-The inaugural NetHope Africa Chapter Meeting will be held in Nairobi, Kenya on 5th - 7th June 2017.
-We would like to acknowledge and offer our sincerest thanks to our sponsors: Danoffice IT, the Inter Agency Working Group on Disaster Preparedness for East and Central Africa (IAWG), EMC, and O3b.
-Registration is now closed.
-Please contact Martin Mbalu, to become a sponsor or if you have any questions about the event.
+The inaugural NetHope Africa Chapter Meeting was held in Nairobi, Kenya on 5th - 7th June 2017.
+We would like to acknowledge and offer our sincerest thanks to our sponsors: Microsoft, Box.org, Danoffice IT, the Inter Agency Working Group on Disaster Preparedness for East and Central Africa (IAWG), EMC, and O3b.
+Please contact Martin Mbalu if you have any questions about the event.

-The following topics have been identified as the areas of focus and will form the basis of the chapter meeting agenda:
+The following topics have been identified as the areas of focus and formed the basis of the chapter meeting agenda:

 - Women in ICT